 That sort of transformation is within your reach in the coming year, but it requires the courage to make some tough choices.
 To transform, you’ll have to say no more often, which is hard.
 But remember, every time you say yes, you’re saying no to something else anyway.

-Will 2020 be the year you finally get serious about business development and not only write down ambitious goals but actually achieve them?
+Will this be the year you finally get serious about business development and not only write down ambitious goals but actually achieve them?
 Nothing is stopping you other than a limiting belief that building a big book of business requires positioning yourself broadly.

 If you want more business, build a narrowly focused practice.